Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Thug.md

 aliases: ["Thug"]
 ---
 # [[5.
 Mechanics\Bestiary\Humanoid\Thug.md|Thug]]
 *Source: Monster Manual p.
-350, Curse of Strahd.
+350, Tasha's Cauldron of Everything, Curse of Strahd.
 Available in the SRD and the Basic Rules.*

+Thugs are ruthless enforcers skilled at intimidation and violence.
+They work for money and have few scruples.

 ```statblock
 "name": "Thug"